amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 # Defect Management Recommendations

-### Should defects go in a separate backlog?
+### Place defects in the same backlog as enhancements
-No. One product one backlog.
 Having defects in a separate backlog than enhancements makes it more difficult to prioritize.
 The product owner now has to look at two different backlogs in order to determine what to do next.
 Is the top item on the enhancement backlog or the top item on the defect backlog more important?
 With enhancements and defects in the same backlog, it is easy.
 The backlog is sorted by priority.
 If a particular defect is more important than a particular enhancement, then the defect goes higher up in the backlog than the enhancement and vice-versa.
 Having the defects and enhancements in the same backlog makes it very easy to visualize which work to do next.
+This is where the saying 'one product one backlog' comes from.

-### Should we have a zero defect backlog?
+### We don't need to always fix defects immediately
 Some teams do what is called a zero defect backlog approach.
 For some teams, this means that whenever a defect is reported, at least one person has to immediately stop the enhancement they are doing and fix the defect right away.
 Other teams are more flexible with the zero defect backlog approach and have a policy of just needing to get any incoming defect fixed within, say, 4 months of being reported.

 Martin Fowler and Kent Beck are opposed to the idea of a zero defect backlog.
 The problem with the zero defect backlog approach is that it assumes that stopping to fix an incoming defect in production is always going to be what is in the best interest of the customer.
 We have to think in terms of opportunity cost here.
 Time spent fixing a defect is less time spent working on a feature and vice-versa.
 There will be scenarios in which stopping work on a feature to fix a defect is what is in the best interest of the customer.
 There will be scenarios in which finishing the feature before fixing the defect is what is in the best interest of the customer.
 The customer has to make a judgement call about whether to continue working on the feature or to stop to fix the defect.